-Mr. Willman, American and British, is Chief Legal Officer and Secretary of Russell Investments.
+Mr. Willman, American and British, is Chief Legal Officer and Corporate Secretary of Russell Investments.
 He joined Russell Investments in August 2008.
-As Chief Legal Officer he is responsible for the legal, compliance, internal audit, corporate records, government and community relations and risk management functions.
-He is also a member of Russell's executive committee and global council.
+As Chief Legal Officer he is responsible for the global legal, compliance, internal audit, government and community relations and risk management functions.
+He is also a member of Russell Investments' executive committee and global leadership council.
 Prior to joining Russell, Mr. Willman was at Goldman Sachs from 1992 where he held a variety of roles including most recently General Counsel of Asia from 2004 to 2008.
 From 1987 to 1992 he was an associate in Sullivan & Cromwell's New York and Tokyo offices.
 Mr. Willman holds a J.D. degree from the University of Pennsylvania, a B.A. in Politics and Government and a B.S. in Economics from the University of Puget Sound.
-He is admitted to the Bar in Washington State and New York and is currently a member of the Board of Trustees at the University of Puget Sound as well as the board of directors of Covenant House of New York and The 5th Avenue Theatre.
-He is a director of a number of collective investment schemes authorised by the Central Bank.
+He is admitted to the Bar in Washington State and New York and is currently a member of the board of directors of Covenant House of New York and The 5th Avenue Theatre.
+He is a director of a number of collective investment schemes authorised by the Central Bank and certain corporate entities that are part of the Russell Investments group of companies.